Ombre56/FooterMailGenerator/README.md

 # 👩‍💻 Footer Mail Generator for Thunderbird application

 ➼ The generator was created for the City Hall to automate the setting of the email footer.
+This site is only desktop version and used domain only wolow.pl in email domain.